Kartik1006/Vehicle-price-prediction/README.md

-# 🚗 Vehicle Price Prediction
+# Vehicle Price Prediction

-A machine learning project to predict used vehicle prices based on key features such as year, mileage, cylinders, and optionally categorical features like make, model, fuel type, etc.
+A machine learning project to predict used vehicle prices based on key features such as year, mileage, cylinders, and optionally categorical features like make, model, and fuel type.

 ---

-## 📂 Project Structure
+## Project Structure
 ```
-🔹 app.py                  # Streamlit / Flask app for deployment
+app.py # Streamlit / Flask app for deployment
-🔹 vehicle_price_model.pkl  # Trained machine learning model
+vehicle_price_model.pkl # Trained machine learning model
-🔹 requirements.txt         # Python dependencies
+requirements.txt # Python dependencies
-🔹 dataset.csv               # Sample dataset (raw)
+dataset.csv # Sample dataset (raw)
-🔹 README.md                # Project documentation
+README.md # Project documentation
 ```

 ---

-## 💡 Problem Statement
+## Problem Statement

-Used car prices are influenced by various factors like manufacturing year, mileage, engine specs, brand, and model.
-This project aims to build a machine learning model that can reasonably predict the resale price of a car given these features.
+Used car prices are influenced by various factors such as manufacturing year, mileage, engine specifications, brand, and model.
+This project aims to develop a machine learning model that can predict the resale price of a car based on these features.

 ---

-## ⚙️ Tech Stack
+## Tech Stack

 - **Python 3.x**
 - **LightGBM** (Regressor)
 - **pandas**, **numpy** (Data handling)
 - **scikit-learn** (Utilities)
 - **joblib** (Model persistence)
-- **Streamlit** (For interactive UI)
+- **Streamlit** (Interactive UI)
-- *(Optionally Flask if deploying via API)*
+- *(Optional: Flask for API deployment)*

 ---

-## 🚀 Project Features
+## Project Features

 - Predicts resale price of vehicles using simple numeric inputs (`year`, `mileage`, `cylinders`).
 - Can be extended to include categorical features (`make`, `model`, etc.).